-- The Regulator Performance Framework was introduced by the Australian Government in 2015.
-It establishes key performance indicators to assess how Commonwealth regulators operate, with a particular focus on the extent to which the regulator minimises the regulatory burden in the course of conducting its activities. - We completed our first self-assessment under the Regulator Performance Framework in December 2016, using evidence metrics we published in July 2015: see Repulator Performance Framework: ASIC self-assessment 2015-16 (REP 511).
-We will publish our next self-assessment in December 2017.
+- 296 The Regulator Performance Framework was introduced by the Australian Government in 2015.
+It establishes key performance indicators to assess how Commonwealth regulators operate, with a particular focus on the extent to which the regulator minimises the regulatory burden in the course of conducting its activities. - 297 We completed our first self-assessment under the Regulator Performance Framework in December 2016, using evidence metrics we published in July 2015: see Report 511 Regulator Performance Framework: ASIC selfassessment 2015-16 (REP 511).
+We published our second self-assessment in January 2018: see Report 561 Regulator Performance Framework: ASIC self-assessment 2016-17 (REP 561).